The Hills of Varna: Allusions to history and geography

 Erasmus of Rotterdam, the Dutch scholar and humanist, taught at Cambridge for a time, and was associated with the Venetian publishing house the Aldine Press and its founder Aldus Manutius.
 The author states: "Whenever possible, I have used actual opinions of Aldus and Erasmus in the dialogue."
 Marcus Musurus, Aldus's Cretan assistant, was a Greek scholar who taught at the University of Padua and was closely involved with the publication of Greek texts.
 Alexis the playwright is a fictional character, not to be confused with the real Greek writer of this name who lived somewhat later, but he represents the many ancient authors whose work was lost.

 The novel starts in Cambridge and moves to the Republic of Venice, then to Dalmatia and the mountainous central Balkans.
 The monastery at Varna is a fictional place, not connected with the real town of Varna or Lake Varna in Bulgaria.

 The Crown of Violet

 In 1952 Trease wrote a prequel to The Hills of Varna, The Crown of Violet.
 The title is taken from a quote from Pindar (see City of the Violet Crown).
 Set in ancient Athens, it is about how Alexis wrote The Gadfly, a comedy defending Socrates, and contains vivid descriptions of the Greek theatre.
 As in The Hills of Varna and Cue for Treason, the hero befriends a spirited, convention-defying girl who plays a vital role in the adventure (in this case Corinna, a metic).

 Its American title Web of Traitors refers to the subplot of a planned coup d'état against the Athenian democracy; a speech in Alexis's play is used to trick the plotters into revealing themselves.

-This could be a record, outside of science fiction and fantasy, for how far the events of a prequel have preceded the first novel.